Here is a list of support services available to Boise State students.

 Health Services supports the educational mission of Boise State University by providing convenient, accessible and high quality health care to the campus community.
 They strive to provide a wide range of comprehensive and integrated services to students, faculty and staff on campus.

-The Advising and Academic Enhancement team works to ensure high quality academic advising for all students.
+The Advising and Academic Support Center works to ensure high quality academic advising for all students.
 Our office coordinates academic support to students through tutoring services, skill building workshops, and academic success courses.

 The Career Center focuses in posting different employment opportunity for students (internships, work-study positions, permanent positions).
 Furthermore, they can assist with career planning, resume building, interview training and other helpful skills to use in the job market.